puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_resources.markdown

 Titles **must be unique per resource type.** You can have a package and a service both titled "ntp," but you can only have one service titled "ntp."
 Duplicate titles will cause a compilation failure.

+**Note:** If a resource type has multiple namevars, the type gets to specify how (and if) the title will map to those namevars.
+For example, the `package` type uses the `provider` attribute to help determine uniqueness, but that attribute has no special relationship with the title.
+See a type's documentation for details about how it maps title to namevars.

 ### Attributes

 Attributes describe the desired state of the resource; each attribute handles some aspect of the resource.